 The ACL of the objects.
 Valid values:

-• default: The ACL of the objects is the same as the ACL of the bucket in which the objects are stored.
+default: The ACL of the objects is the same as that of the bucket in which the objects are stored.

-• private (default): Only the bucket owner can perform read and write operations on objects in the bucket.
+private (default): Only the bucket owner can perform read and write operations on the objects in the bucket.
 Other users cannot access the objects in the bucket.

-• public-read: Only the bucket owner can perform write operations on objects in the bucket.
+public-read: Only the bucket owner can perform write operations on the objects in the bucket.
 Other users, including anonymous users, can perform only read operations on the objects in the bucket.
-This may result in unauthorized access to the data in your bucket and high fees.
+This may result in unrestricted access to the data in your bucket and unexpectedly high fees.
 If a user uploads prohibited data or information, your legal rights may be infringed.
-We recommend that you do not set the object ACL to public-read unless necessary.
+We recommend that you do not set the ACL to public-read unless necessary.

 -r